s-nlp/inappropriate-sensitive-topics/README.md

 @inproceedings{babakov-etal-2021-bsnlp,
-    title = "Detecting Inappropriate Messages on Sensitive Topics that Could Harm a Company's Reputation", author = "Babakov, Nikolay and Logacheva, Varvara and Kozlova, Olga and Semenov, Nikita and Panchenko, Alexander", booktitle = "To appear in the Proceedings of the 8th Workshop on Balto-Slavic Natural Language Processing", month = April,
+    title = "Detecting Inappropriate Messages on Sensitive Topics that Could Harm a Company's Reputation", author = "Babakov, Nikolay and Logacheva, Varvara and Kozlova, Olga and Semenov, Nikita and Panchenko, Alexander", booktitle = "In the Proceedings of the 8th Workshop on Balto-Slavic Natural Language Processing (BSNLP)", month = April,
     year = "2021",
     address = "Kyiv, Ukraine"